kiwigrid/antora-menu-extension/README.md

 The definition and the dedicated component resource are following the same schema:

-A menu definition consists a list if of menu groups.
+A menu definition consists of a list if of menu groups, component references and/or external links.

 A **group** is defined as: